TheKikGen/BoutKlik/README.md

 .
 Boutique Slaves MIDI IN jack must be connected to the MIDI OUT of their Boutique master

 The midi root channel will be used to set the listening midi channels on BouKlik MIDI IN port 1, 2 and 3, respectively, to <MIDI root channel>, <MIDI root channel +1>,\n <midi root channel + 2>.

+ For example, if the midi root channel is 6, BoutKlik will route events from midi channel 6,7,8 respectively to Midi out 1,2,3.
+ Midi channel events will remapped to channel 1, or channel 1/2.

 ## About the advanced chain mode